Fr. Patrick (Joseph) Farrell

 Death: July 15, 2014

 Fr.
-Patrick was the beloved son of the late Joseph John and Myrl Louisa Farrell.
+Patrick was the beloved son of Joseph John and Myrl Louisa Farrell.
 He was the beloved brother of Ellen, Clare Kanofsky, Mary Doyle, Patricia Hardwick, and Joseph and beloved uncle to nieces and nephews and their children.
 He was predeceased by his beloved sisters Myrlmarie and Mare.
 Fr.
 Patrick attended Holy Comforter School in Washington DC and the Discalced Carmelite Minor Seminary at Holy Hill, Wisconsin.
 He made his Solemn Profession in the Discalced Carmelite Order in Boston on August 15, 1954.
 His studies included philosophy and theology at the Carmelite House of Studies and Catholic University in Washington, DC and Mariology in Rome.
-His ordination to the priesthood was on June 9, 1962 at the National Shrine of the Immaculate Conception.
+His ordination to the priesthood was on June 9, 1962, at the National Shrine of the Immaculate Conception.